SQ2CPA/wspr2sondehub/README.md

 1. Install NodeJS v20 (you can use https://github.com/nvm-sh/nvm)

-2. Install required dependencies `npm install`
+2. Install required dependencies `npm install` (run in cloned repo directory)

 3. Edit your details in `settings.json`.
 You will find some examples in `settings.example.json`.

+-   If something doesn't work before next step then <b>THIS IS NOT MY SCRIPT PROBLEM!!</b>

-4. Run your script by `npm run start`
+4. Run your script by `npm run start` (run in cloned repo directory)

 ## How to add into crontab? (run every 5 minutes)